-The Global Training Initiative recently awarded six certificates for the professionals who completed the Global Skills Certification Training.
+The Global Training Initiative recently awarded six certificates to the professionals who completed the Global Skills Certification Training.
 The participants completed all three workshops in the series, which provided opportunities for each of them to examine their own cultural preferences and navigate intercultural differences.

 “I wanted a better, cultural understanding of people from around the world; and I wanted to develop perspective and skills on how to interact with culturally diverse populations,” said Alicia James, who is the policy and program manager for the Institute for Emerging Issues.

 The certification series explores various frameworks used to understand culture and provides strategies and tools to help professionals manage and leverage cultural differences in their organizations and interactions with others.
 The training utilizes real world scenarios, including a session utilizing virtual reality, to help participants identify strategies for bridging cultural gaps.

 “Real-world scenarios that are based on past-participant experiences are more beneficial for adult learners to relate and connect with the information because it is more likely to resonate with their actual experiences,” explained Lindsey Misko, one of the primary GTI trainers in the certification workshops.

 Recent graduates of the certification training have already started to use their newly acquired global skills:

 “After learning the English language was a bit more direct than many other languages, I began to style switch with my employees.
 Additionally, I started to use “maybe” more often when interacting with my international employees,” said Sevante’ Bishop, a supervisor for the McKimmon Conference & Training Center.